-Prepare a Demolition Plan and removal procedures for approval before work is started.
+Prepare a Demolition Plan and submit proposed demolition, and removal procedures for approval before work is started.
 Include in the plan procedures for careful removal and disposition of materials specified to be salvaged, coordination with other work in progress, a disconnection schedule of utility services, a detailed description of methods and equipment to be used for each operation and of the sequence of operations.
 Identify components and materials to be salvaged for reuse or recycling with reference to paragraph Existing Facilities to be Removed.
 Append tracking forms for all removed materials indicating type, quantities, condition, destination, and end use.
 Coordinate with Waste Management Plan.
-Include statements affirming Contractor inspection of the existing roof deck and its suitability to perform as a safe working platform or if inspection reveals a safety hazard to workers, state provisions for securing the safety of the workers throughout the performance of the work.
-Provide procedures for safe conduct of the work in accordance with EM 385-1-1.
 Plan shall be approved by Contracting Officer prior to work beginning.